halleyrn/eqi-take-home-assignment/README.md

 2. Make sure that the project has the correct permissions and API enabled.
 3. Push your files to the cloud and build your image: `gcloud builds submit`

+The console will output a ton of text.
+Don't be intimidated!
+Search the output for a line that contains `Service URL: ` --this will be public URL that your image has been deployed to.

 ## Set up Build on Google App Engine Instructions
 *This set of instructions does not successfully deploy the application.
 Upon opening the